slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9811-6/packetizer_raw_output.md

 - (E3) RFC 9811 replaces a non-existent RFC 4210 reference for the well-known cmp URI, where the actual definition lies in RFC 9480 and RFC 9482, leading to potential confusion.

+**Severity:** Medium
+  *Basis:* While the misidentification does not directly break functionality, it can lead to confusion regarding the correct historical references of the registry entry.

+**Confidence:** Medium
 ---

 ## Report 4: 9811-6-4